CorfuDB/CorfuDB/TestingFramework.md

 We provide a framework for controlled thread interleaving.
 To use this framework, we program a multi-step "task" using a sequence of calls to ```addTestStep()```.
-The test is run by invoking ```executeInterleaved```, specifying a task reptition count and a desired concurrency level.
+The test is run by invoking ```executeInterleaved```, specifying a task repetition count and a desired concurrency level.
 The interleaving engine starts the specified number of threads and executes the desired number of task instances.
 Each thread executes one task at a time to completion, and then instantiates another.
 Each task is passed its index as parameter.
 Task steps on different thread are interleaved according to a schedule determined by a random number generator seeded by ```PARAMETERS.SEED```.